Tim Berners-Lee: Personal life

 Berners-Lee has said "I like to keep work and personal life separate."

 Berners-Lee has married three times.
 Following final exams in Oxford, he married Jane Northcote (daughter of Cambridge biologist Don Northcote) in 1976.
 They moved together to Poole to work at Plessey, and then moved in 1980 to work at CERN together for a six-month contract.
 After their return to Britain, they decided to end their marriage.

 In 1990, Berners-Lee married Nancy Carlson, an American computer programmer.
 She was also working in Switzerland at the World Health Organization.
 They had two children and divorced in 2011.
 In 2014, he married Rosemary Leith at the Chapel Royal, St. James's Palace in London.
 Leith is a Canadian Internet and banking entrepreneur and a founding director of Berners-Lee's World Wide Web Foundation.
 The couple also collaborate on venture capital to support artificial intelligence companies.

 Berners-Lee was raised as an Anglican, but he turned away from religion in his youth.
 After he became a parent, he became a Unitarian Universalist (UU).
 When asked whether he believes in God, he said: "Not in the sense of most people.
 I'm atheist and Unitarian Universalist."

 The web's source code was auctioned by Sotheby's in London during 23–30 June 2021, as a non-fungible token (NFT) by Berners-Lee.
 It sold for US$5,434,500.
 The proceeds would reportedly be used to fund initiatives by Berners-Lee and Leith.

-In 2025, Berners-Lee published a memoir, This is For Everyone, with ghostwriter Stephen Witt.
-It received mixed reviews.
+In 2025, Berners-Lee published a memoir, This Is for Everyone, with ghostwriter Stephen Witt.
 Stephen Fry recorded the audiobook.

 In November 2025, Berners-Lee was the guest on BBC Radio 4's Desert Island Discs.
-His chosen luxury to take to the hypothetical island was a chromatic harmonica.
+His choices included "Brothers in Arms" by Dire Straits, "End of the Line" by the Traveling Wilburys, and "Four Strong Winds" by Ian & Sylvia.
+His luxury item was a chromatic harmonica.

 Views

 Berners-Lee views Wikipedia as probably the best single example of what he wanted the World Wide Web to be.
 At the end of Chapter 7 of This is for Everyone, he writes: Wikipedia has grown to contain millions of articles on every subject known to our species – an invaluable repository of human knowledge that I consider one of the modern wonders of the world.
 What made this system work was intercreativity – a group of people being creative.
 Wikipedia is probably the best single example of what I wanted the web to be.

+Berners-Lee is an advocate for a universal basic income.